Living in Holly Springs, NC

 Holly Glen

-2. Affordability of Homes in Holly Springs
+3. Affordability of Homes in Holly Springs

-3. The Weather in Holly Springs
+4. The Weather in Holly Springs

 With its proximity to Raleigh, Durham, Cary, and Chapel Hill, you can be at NC State, Duke University, or UNC-Chapel Hill within 40-50 minutes.
 Access to some of the most outstanding universities in the world also gives you an excellent opportunity to cheer on your local team.

-5. Restaurants and Breweries in Holly Springs
+9. Great Restaurants in Holly Springs

 Holly Springs has some great restaurants for those coming to town and looking to try local cuisine.
 There are also some great restaurants in Raleigh and top-rated restaurants in Cary, which are only a short drive away.